Maxenceoresteleandre/Projet-ANDROIDE-Pogobots/KALMAN/pogoKalman/README.md

-## Kalman filter implementation in C:
+## Kalman filter implementation in C

 The Kalman filter is executable at runtime.
 It is used to reduce the noise from the IMU.
 In particular, the z axis of the gyroscope (horizontal rotation) can be used to determine if the pogobot is turning.
 It is used in pogobot_calibrate() but can be used elsewhere.